Hyperbolic quaternion: Historical review

-This theorem needed statement to justify resistance to the call of the physicists and the Electrician.
+This theorem revealed a flaw in Elements of Dynamic (1978) by W. K. Clifford who described products in 2x2 real matrices.
+In that system some basis squares are positive identity, yet Clifford had distinct basis elements multiplying as in the quaternion group rather that the symmetry group of a square.
+The theorem justified resistance to the call of the physicists and the Electrician.
 The quasigroup stimulated a considerable stir in the 1890s: the journal Nature was especially conducive to an exhibit of what was known by giving two digests of Knott's work as well as those of several other vector theorists.
 Michael J. Crowe devotes chapter six of his book A History of Vector Analysis to the various published views, and notes the hyperbolic quaternion: